5 Reasons to Bring the Olympic Games Back to Their Source

 You’ve seen the torch lighting ceremonies here before every Olympic Games–Photo of illustration on Katakolon

-As cities jostle to be the host of the 2024 version of the Games, they face spending up to $10-bilion for events that are over in a few weeks.
+As cities jostle to be the host of the next version of the Games, they face spending bilions for the rights to run events that are over in a few weeks.
 The arguments invariably include the promise that the hassle for locals and hangover for taxpayers will pay dividends because it will put the host city on the map.

-Looking at recent host cities, though, you’ve got to wonder whether Beijing, London and Los Angeles needed to be put on the map.
+Looking at recent host cities, though, you’ve got to wonder whether Beijing, London, Paris or Los Angeles needed to be put on the map.
 Meanwhile, it’s not entirely clear that school kids today could instantly point to Hammerfest, Sarajevo or Sochi on their globes because the cities hosted the Winter Olympic Games.

-Boston and Toronto have wisely bowed out of the bidding for the 2024 Olympics because they don’t see enough benefits considering the huge costs involved.
+A growing list of cities have wisely bowed out of the bidding for the Olympics because they don’t see enough benefits considering the huge costs involved.
+Brisbane won an almost unanimous vote to run the 2032 Games.

 Here are five reasons why the idea makes a lot of sense: